AdobeDocs/experience-manager-cloud-service.en/help/edge/overview.md

 ![Edge Delivery Architecture](assets/edgedelivery1.png)

 As mentioned previously, Edge Delivery is a composable set of services used in addition to the usual AEM authoring methods.
 This allows for a high degree of flexibility when you add or author content for you website.
 For example, you can use content directly from Microsoft Word and Goggle Docs.
-This means that documents from those sources become can become pages on your website.
-Furthermore, headings, lists, images, font elements can all be transferred from the initial source into you website.
-The new content will added instantly without a rebuild process.
+This means that documents from those sources can become pages on your website.
+Furthermore, headings, lists, images, font elements can all be transferred from the initial source into your website.
+The new content will be added instantly without a rebuild process.

-## How to use Edge Delivery {#edge-use}

-To understand how to build, publish and launch a website by using Edge Delivery see:

-* Build (link TBD)
-* Publish (link TBD)
-* Launch (link TBD)
+Edge Delivery Services leverages Github to allow customers to manage and deploy code and updates directly from their Github repo.
+For further details on how to get started see the [Build](https://www.hlx.live/docs/#build) section of the Edge delivery documentation.
+To understand how to author and publish content by using Edge Delivery see the [Publish section](https://www.hlx.live/docs/authoring).
+Finally, to understand how to properly launch your website project see the [Launch section](https://www.hlx.live/docs/#launch).

 ## Edge Delivery Services and other Adobe Experience Cloud products {#edge-other-products}